Customised for you

 Open Mode – Single pass raw seawater, scrubber effluent returned to the sea.

 Closed Mode – No overboard discharge permitted.
 Wash water is recirculated with NaOH added to neutralize sulphur.
 Solution is processed and contaminants are stored for disposal ashore.

-The patented scrubbing heads all have this unique reaction process, combining turbulence and circulation of the exhaust gas maximising contact with the chosen reagent solution, be it plain seawater, Limestone, or Sodium Hydroxide solution.
+The patented scrubbing heads all have this unique reaction process, combining turbulence and circulation of the exhaust gas, maximising contact with the chosen reagent solution, be it plain seawater, limestone, or sodium-hydroxide solution.

-The mandate throughout has been to fulfil the demands of our customers who want us to produce the most efficient emission control solutions in the most cost effective way.
+The mandate throughout has been to fulfil the demands of our customers who want us to produce the most efficient emission control solutions in the most cost-effective way.

-Ship heavy fuel oil is the most harmful transport fuel in use today and the shipping industry is by far the world’s biggest emitter of sulphur.
+Marine heavy fuel oil is the most harmful transport fuel in use today and the shipping industry is by far the world’s biggest emitter of sulphur.

 Many companies simply will not have the capacity to meet this demand.
-We believe this gives Pacific Green Marine the decisive advantage when it comes to converting both individual ships and larger fleets to a cleaner future due to our unrivalled capacity.
+We believe this gives Pacific Green Marine the decisive advantage when it comes to converting both individual ships and larger fleets to a cleaner future thanks to our unrivalled capacity.